What Is GIS In Surveying?

 Different Definitions of GIS Given by Various

 1).
-The Geographic Information System, generally referred to as a GIS, is an integrated set of software and hardware tools used for the manipulation and management of digital spatial (geographic) and related attribute data.
+The gis definition or Geographic Information System, generally referred to as a GIS, is an integrated set of software and hardware tools used for the manipulation and management of digital spatial (geographic) and related attribute data.

 2).
 The Geographic Information System (GIS) is a computer-based tool for analyzing and mapping things that exist and events that happen on earth.
 GIS technology uses common database operations such as statistical and query analysis with the unique visualization and geographic analysis benefits offered by maps.